Romans 2:7

 parents.
 The parent-child relationship is referred to in one of the Ten

-Commandments, and the responsibility is not put on the parents, it’s put on the
+Commandments, and the responsibility is not put on the parents, but on the

 children.
 It says, "Honor